kmenzli/sphinx-poc/docs/Administration.rst

 You can edit the space's configuration by:

--  Changing its description and/or
+-  Changing its description
+-  Chaging its name
--  Adding/removing members and/or
+-  Adding/removing members
--  Changing the space's visibility and accessibilty and/or
+-  Changing the space's visibility and accessibilty
--  Adding/removing Applications and/or
+-  Adding/removing Applications
 -  Editing its navigation

 even if you are not a member on that space.